DougHennig/FoxGet/README.md

 - UninstallPackage is a method where you can put custom uninstallation tasks.
 In this case, since we manually added the file to the project, we have to call RemoveFileFromProject to remove it.

+To test your installer, create a record for it in MyPackages.dbf in the folder where FoxGet.app is located and specify the path to the installer PRG in the InstallURL field (for example, "C:\FoxGet\TestInstaller.prg").
+Create a test project in a test folder, run FoxGet.app, and install your package.
+After testing is complete, you can delete the record in MyPackages.dbf (or not; see below).

-To create your own installer, do one of the following:
+To deploy your installer, do one of the following:

-- Fork this repository, create the installer PRG in the Installers folder, add a record for it to FoxGetPackages.dbf in the Installers folder, and create a pull request.
+- Fork this repository, copy the installer PRG in the Installers folder, add a record for it to FoxGetPackages.dbf in the Installers folder, and create a pull request.

 - Create the installer, create a new Feature Request (under Issues) in this repository, attach the PRG, and specify the values for the FoxGetPackages record.

+- If you don't want to share your installer, just leave the record in MyPackages.dbf.
+The installer will only be available for you.

 ## Helping with this project